Embedded Car Insurance Explained: Buying Coverage at the Dealership

 How Does Pricing Compare?

-That said, pricing varies significantly depending on the platform:
+Pricing varies significantly depending on the platform and vehicle type:

 • Subscription-style embedded plans (like those offered by BMW/Wrisk) bundle coverage into a monthly fee, which can simplify budgeting but may not always be the cheapest option.